KnoyanMitsu/E122/README.md

 # E112

 > [!WARNING]
-> This repository will become archive. whyy??... bruhh this code very ugly LMAO. i make new repository later with good code
+> This repository will become archive.
+This code very shit.

 Booru furry (e926) with flutter (android and linux)
 ## Why i doing this